• Filters:

 When she is not working with Oregon families, Elena loves to explore new trails to hike with her family, visit National Parks, and take short road trips.

-Krista Chin - Database Administrator
+Krista Chin - Database Consultant

 Krista Chin

-Database Administrator
+Database Consultant

 As part of the preceding agency management team, Krista helped shape the structure and processes of FSB and supported the succession plan including the transition to non-profit in 2021.
 She also helped spearhead our movement toward being a fully inclusive, diverse, equitable, and accessible service provider and employer.
-She has worked in social services for 16 years.
+She has worked in social services for many years.

 Krista quotes Desmond Tutu when describing the meaning of this work.
 “We need to stop just pulling people out of the river.
 We need to go upstream and find out why they’re falling in.”
 She believes that Family SkillBuilders’ mission is upstream work.